toscanosaul/saul/index.md

 ---

-I am a PhD student in the <a href="http://www.orie.cornell.edu/" target="_blank">School of Operations Research and Information Engineering (ORIE) of Cornell University</a>, where I am advised by <a href="https://people.orie.cornell.edu/pfrazier/" target="_blank">Prof. Peter Frazier</a>.
+I am a PhD student in the <a href="http://www.orie.cornell.edu/" target="_blank">School of Operations Research and Information Engineering (ORIE) of Cornell University</a>, working with <a href="https://people.orie.cornell.edu/pfrazier/" target="_blank">Prof. Peter Frazier</a>.

 <br />
 My research focuses on the development and analysis of Bayesian optimization algorithms, and their